-The orgasm gap is a phenomenon that has been around since couples began having sex.
-Despite its continuity throughout the ages, it has only recently been given a name.
+The orgasm gap is a phenomenon that is an issue that impacting many more women than one might imagine.
+Only recently has this issue been given a name.
 That alone says a lot about the sluggish progression of our sexual culture into the 21st century, but that’s a story for another post.

 If you’re interested in learning more about the orgasm gap, you’re in the right place!
 In this article, we’ll answer all of your questions, including: